Loki season 1: Marketing

 A poster for the season was revealed in May 2021, which featured Loki, Mobius M. Mobius, Ravonna Lexus Renslayer, and Hunter B-15, as well as Miss Minutes, the animated anthropomorphic orange clock that is the TVA's mascot.
 Commentators were drawn to Miss Minutes, thinking it would be viewers' favorite new character, with /Film's Chris Evangelista loving the mascot despite its weirdness and not being convinced it was a clock.
-Erin Brady at Collider thought Miss Minutes would try to "steal Baby Yoda's thunder", while Adele Ankers of IGN believed the mascot was a hint towards the various realities the season would explore, despite not knowing what role Miss Minutes would have in the series.
+Erin Brady at Collider thought Miss Minutes could "try to steal Baby Yoda's thunder", while Adele Ankers of IGN believed the mascot was a hint towards the various realities the season would explore, despite not knowing what role Miss Minutes would have in the series.
 Two episodes of the series Marvel Studios: Legends were released on June 4, 2021, exploring Loki and the Tesseract using footage from their MCU film appearances.
 On July 9, a ceramic piece by João Lemos and the Viúva Lamego ceramic factory debuted in Marquês de Pombal Square in Lisbon.
 Crafting a campaign for a television series, rather a film's opening weekend, necessitated Ayaz and his team to be cognizant of spoilers in the lead up to Loki's release, while new marketing materials released post-episodes covered characters or moments revealed in the previous episode.
 In June 2021, The Simpsons short film The Good, the Bart, and the Loki was announced, which would release alongside "Journey into Mystery" on Disney+.
 The short sees Loki teaming up with Bart Simpson in a crossover that pays homage to the heroes and villains of the MCU.
 Hiddleston reprises his role as Loki in the short.

 In January 2021, Marvel announced their "Marvel Must Haves" program, which reveals new toys, games, books, apparel, home decor, and other merchandise related to each episode of Loki following an episode's release.
 The first merchandise was revealed on June 7, 2021, which included Funko Pops, Marvel Legends figures, pins, apparel, and accessories for the series, while General Mills and Marvel announced that they would release 3,500 specially branded boxes of Lucky Charms cereal, titled "Loki Charms", on the same day as the series' release.
 The "Must Haves" merchandise for the episodes started on June 11 and concluded on July 16.
 Later in the month, Hyundai Motor Company released a commercial featuring Hiddleston as Loki promoting the series and the Hyundai Tucson.
 The commercial was produced by Marvel alongside similar commercials for WandaVision, The Falcon and the Winter Soldier, and What If...?, and was meant to tell an "in-world" story set within the narrative of the season.
 It received 2 million views within 24 hours of its release.
 With the release of each episode, Loki's appearance and costumes in Disneyland's Avengers Campus updated each week to reflect the events of the episode.